jep-project/jep/protocol.md

 Any subsequent changes may be transmitted by sending only partial updates.

-In general, a ContentSync message transports file contents in the binary message slot.
+In general, a ContentSync message transports file contents via the "data" property.
 This data is inserted into the backend's view of the file overwriting the bytes from the start index position to the end index position including the byte at the end index position.
 Default start and end indexes ensure that the whole content is overwritten if no indices are specified.
 An initial full content sync message must either omit the indices are set them to 0.

     message ContentSync {
       file: String             // absolute file name
       start: [0,1] Integer     // update region start byte index, default: 0
-      end: [0,1] Integer       // update region end byte index (exclusive), default: after last byte binary                   // replacement data
+      end: [0,1] Integer       // update region end byte index (exclusive), default: after last byte
+      data: String             // replacement data
     }

 In case a partial content synchronization message (i.e. a message with a start byte index greater than 0) is sent before an initial full synchronization message, the backend will respond with a synchronization loss indication.
 In this case, the frontend needs to send a full synchronization message to recover from this state.